 - Keep children and pets away from your turkey fryer at all times

 - Turn the burner off when putting your turkey in or taking it out of the fryer

 - Never use ice to cool hot oil – oil and water don't mix

 - Wear safety goggles and heavy-duty mitts while frying

 - Don't touch the sides of a hot fryer without protection

 - Always have an all-purpose or grease fire extinguisher nearby when frying

-ServiceMaster Restore urges everyone to follow all of our turkey fryer safety recommendations for a safe and successful turkey frying experience.
+ServiceMaster Restore urges everyone to follow our turkey fryer safety recommendations for a safe and successful turkey frying experience.
 Even if you have been frying turkeys for years, accidents can still happen.
-A cooking fire can be devastating, causing injury as well as serious damage to your home or property.
+A cooking fire can be devastating, causing injury and severe damage to your home or property.
 If an accident does happen, you can always call the experts at ServiceMaster Restore at 1-800-RESPOND.
 We'll be there to help get you 24/7/365, even on Thanksgiving.
 Check out our blog for more general Thanksgiving safety tips.